 Academic Standards and Criteria for Institutional Scholarship and Grant Renewal

 All Westminster scholarship and grant funds require a student to maintain good academic standing and satisfactory academic progress as outlined in the Academic Catalog.
 The student’s academic standing and progress will be measured at the end of each Spring Term and will be used to determine whether the student is eligible for institutional funds in the next academic year.
 Both the May and Summer semesters may be used by a student to regain institutional fund eligibility.
-Effective Fall 2010, students are required to maintain a 2.0 cumulative GPA and to have successfully completed 70% of the cumulative credit hours attempted for which they have been enrolled at Westminster College.
+Effective Fall 2010, students are required to maintain a 2.0 GPA and to have successfully completed 70% of the cumulative credit hours attempted for which they have been enrolled at Westminster College.
 A student may receive institutional funds for up to a total of 8 semesters.

 Eligibility for restricted and endowed scholarship funds will be determined by the specific donor agreements for each scholarship.

-To receive merit-based aid, a student must be enrolled full-time (at least 12 semester credit hours), except where otherwise specified by the individual award.
+To receive merit-based aid, a student must be enrolled full time (at least 12 semester credit hours), except where otherwise specified by the individual award.

-Some scholarships are established to recognize special groups such as non-traditional students, single parents, part-time students, and others.
+Some scholarships are established to recognize special groups such as non-traditional students, single parents, program of study, part-time students, and others.
 Although specific criteria vary, scholarship applicants are generally required to maintain good academic standing as outlined in the college’s Academic Standing policy.
 Scholarship awards are made for the academic year only (Fall and Spring semesters).
 The total annual award will be divided equally between Fall and Spring semesters.

 A list of annually-funded scholarships is available in the Office of Financial Aid.
 Scholarship funds are provided by individuals and/or organizations to support qualified students on a year-to-year basis.